paulschick/spartan-ng-mcp-server/docs/usage/components.md

 ### Dependencies and Requirements

 ```
-"What are the dependencies for the shadcn/ui dialog component?"
+"What are the dependencies for the Spartan NG dialog component?"
 "Show me the requirements for the card component"
 "What does the button component need to work?"
 ```